 - A determinate portion of the earth’s surface.

 - The ground beneath the surface.

-- All the objects either on or under the surface of the land in their natural state, for example, minerals.
-Lands also includes lakes, rivers and pond which are land covered by water.
+- All the objects, either on or under the surface of the land in their natural state, for example, minerals.
+Lands also include lakes, rivers and pond which are land covered by water.